 - 1. The changes & challenges that the electricity industry faces in enabling a future zero carbon society - 2.
-What this means to you as our stakeholders across the West Midlands and the North West - 3.
+What this means to you as our stakeholders across the South West - 3.
 How we can work in partnership for successful delivery - 4.
 Our stakeholder-centric approach to future whole system network planning - 5.
 The role of connections reform in delivering net zero